eth-brownie/brownie/docs/core-transactions.rst

 Call Traces
 -----------

 When dealing with complex transactions the trace can be thousands of steps long - it can be challenging to know where to begin examining it.
-Brownie provides the :func:`TransactionReceipt.call_trace <TransactionReceipt.call_trace>` method to view a complete map of every jump that occured in the transaction:
+Brownie provides the :func:`TransactionReceipt.call_trace <TransactionReceipt.call_trace>` method to view a complete map of every jump that occurred in the transaction:

 .. code-block:: python